YaMei100/repository/readme.txt

-creteing a new branch is quick creteing a new branch dev is quick creteing a new branch hello is quick
+creteing a new branch is quick creteing a new branch dev is quick creteing a new branch hello is quick creteing a new branch feature is quick AND simple